Roger Lipe

 http://sportchaplainsportmentor.blogspot.com/

-As we serve the men and women of sport, the words we use should be purposeful, grace-filled, loving, and helpful.
+s we serve the men and women of sport, the words we use should be purposeful, grace-filled, loving, and helpful.
 There are a myriad of sports clichés which don’t fit the previous description and that we should avoid using.
-Some of them follow.
+Some of them follow."It’s just a game."
+This cliché simply diminishes the value of every hour of training, every year of achievement, and every deep longing in the heart of a competitive sportsperson.
+Please don’t insult them by using this cliché.

 "If you ain’t cheating, you ain’t trying."
 This would seem obvious, but many who participate in sport think it’s not wrong if one doesn’t get caught.
 They equate breaking the rules with maximum effort to compete and to win.
 Let’s not use this language and let’s not encourage its accompanying attitude.